Amy Kashiwa

 Biography

-Dr. Amy Kashiwa joined the University of Puget Sound in 2020 as a full-time Clinical Assistant Professor and as the adult onsite teaching Clinic Coordinator.
-Dr. Kashiwa has instructional experience from OTA to post-professional OTD programs; expertise in program development, fieldwork supervision, and mentoring graduate students.
-She has practiced clinically in adult rehabilitation, skilled nursing, acute inpatient psychiatry, and primary schools.
+Prof. Amy Kashiwa joined the University of Puget Sound in 2020 as a full-time Clinical Professor and the adult onsite teaching Clinic Coordinator.
+Prof. Kashiwa has instructional experience from OTA to post-professional OTD programs.
+She has clinical practice experience in adult rehabilitation, skilled nursing, acute inpatient psychiatry, and primary schools.
 Additionally, she has volunteer experience developing and facilitating grief support groups for young adults.
-Dr. Kashiwa particularly loves practicing in adult mental health settings, and is an active member of Washington State’s Mental Health Community of Practice.
-Scholarly projects center around knowledge translation and advocating for occupational therapy in promoting mental health in emerging areas, such as suicide prevention and grief sensitivity.
-Dr. Kashiwa serves the Puget Sound community as an inaugural member of the Faculty Development Center Advisory board, and by facilitating student grief support groups.
+Prof. Kashiwa particularly loves practicing in adult mental health settings, and is an active member of the Washington Occupational Therapy Association’s Mental Health Community of Practice.
+Scholarly projects include advocating for occupational therapy’s role in suicide prevention and grief sensitivity, while Kashiwa’s Scholarship of Teaching and Learning research focuses on community-based learning outcomes.
+Prof. Kashiwa serves on the Faculty Development Center Advisory board, Suicide Prevention Taskforce, and facilitates graduate student grief support groups for the Puget Sound campus.

 Scholarly Interests